gasparrobi/node-google-oauth2-jwt/README.md

 # node-google-oauth2-jwt
-sample nodejs app with mongodb database and passportjs for authentication using passport-google-oauth20 and jwt tokens.
+sample nodejs api with mongodb database and passportjs for authentication using passport-google-oauth20 and jwt tokens.

 ## Prerequisites